loblab/ut181a/README.md

 - ut181a -m | tee monitor.csv: monitor and save to monitor.csv
 - ut181a -l: list saved records
 - ut181a 1 2 3: transfer recrod 1, 2, 3 to 1.csv, 2.csv, 3.csv
+- ut181a -d 3: output diagnosis info, e.g. serail string, UART
+- ut181a -s xxx: specify the serial string if you have multiple UT181A connected

 ## History